-This photographic report traces the implementation of a program to protect the marine environment in the Mediterranean Sea.
-It mixes the colors of the coral with the black and white of the local marine life.
+This documentary traces the implementation of a programme to protect marine environments in the Mediterranean Sea.

-The SOS Corales program.
-Alliance of two NGOs, Equilibrio Marino and Coral Guardian, to create one of the first coral nurseries in the Mediterranean to restore and conserve an important colony of orange and candelabra corals (Astroides calycularis and Dendrophyllia ramea, respectively) threatened mainly by waste from the fishing industry and tourism.
+The Deep CORE (Deep Coral Restoration) program.
+Alliance of two NGOs, Coral Soul and Coral Guardian, to create one of the first coral nurseries in the Mediterranean sea to restore and conserve an important colony of orange and candelabra corals (Astroides calycularis and Dendrophyllia ramea, respectively) threatened mainly by waste from the fishing industry and tourism.

 In the Spanish seaside resort of Almuñécar, on the coast of Granada in Andalusia, a strip of land juts out into the Mediterranean.